when should you replace your grow light bulbs

 Let's talk about them one by one.

-Firstly, reduced brightness or light output signals usually indicates that the grow light bulbs need to be replaced.
+Firstly, reduced brightness or light output signals usually indicate that the grow light bulbs need to be replaced.
 As the lumen output decreases, the lighting system's ability to fulfill the requirements of your plants also decreases.

 Depending on the type and quality of lights that you have, your lights may last for as little as 6 months to a couple of years.